-The IC can be forced to enter a controlled burst-mode operation at light load, so as to keep converter's input consumption to a minimum.
+At light load the IC may enter a controlled burst-mode operation that keeps the converter input consumption to a minimum.

 IC's functions include a not-latched active-low disable input with current hysteresis useful for power sequencing or for brownout protection, a current sense input for OCP with frequency shift and delayed shutdown with automatic restart.
 A higher level OCP latches off the IC if the first-level protection is not sufficient to control the primary current.
 Their combination offers complete protection against overload and short circuits.
 An additional latched disable input (DIS) allows easy implementation of OTP and/or OVP.